Amazon Advertising Bible: ins and outs from a PPC evangelist

 Order the columns according to the ad spend (called Spend).

-It means that keywords must be placed with the exact match type in the Negative keywords section and ASINs must be placed in the Negative products section.
+It means that keywords must be placed in the Negative keywords section and ASINs must be placed in the Negative products section.

 Optimization mistakes